-1. No official work hours – What 9 to 5?
-At Netflix's Los Gatos, Calif., headquarters, vacation days and work hours aren't tracked.
-The company only measures what people get done, so as long as employees do their work, it doesn't matter when or for how long they're in the office.
-There's a simple solution to those who abuse this generous policy: In the words of Donald Trump, "You're fired."
+No official work hours.
+What 9 to 5?
+At Netflix's California headquarters, vacation days and work hours aren't tracked.
+The company only measures what people get done; so as long as employees do their work, it doesn't matter when or for how long they're in the office.
+But Netflix's staff members know better than to slack off — abusing this policy gets you a one-way ticket out the door.

-2. Focus on family – Forget standard maternity leave.
+Focus on family.
+Forget standard maternity leave.
 Facebook offers some pretty incredible perks for parents and parents-to-be.
 New moms and dads get four months of paid parental leave, reimbursement for day care and adoption fees, and $4,000 in "baby cash" after their child is born.
-We can't be sure, but we think Facebook encourages growing families because it wants them to flood the site with adorable baby photos.

-3. On-site health services – Everyone seems to want to work for Google, and for good reason: It's the king of amazing employee benefits.
-There are lists dedicated to all of Google perks, but the company's commitment to its workers' health is truly commendable (Google runs the Internet, after all—the Internet can't take sick days!).
+On-site health services.
+Everyone seems to want to work for Google, and for good reason: It's the king of amazing employee benefits.
+There are lists dedicated to all of Google's perks, but the company's commitment to its workers' health is truly commendable.
 In addition to medical doctors, you'll also find physical therapists, chiropractors and massage therapists on the Google campus.

-5. Midday surfing – It makes sense that a company selling outdoor clothing and equipment would want its employees to stay physically fit.
+Midday surfing.
+It makes sense that a company selling outdoor clothing and equipment would want its employees to stay physically fit.
 Based in California, Patagonia provides company bikes, volleyball courts and on-site yoga for its workers.
-Employees are also encouraged to catch a wave or two in the middle of the work day: The reception desk posts daily surf reports and makes company-wide announcements on especially good surf days.
+Employees are also encouraged to catch a wave or two in the middle of the workday: The reception desk posts daily surf reports and makes companywide announcements on especially good surf days.

-6. Event tickets and transportation – Employees of Quicken Loans in Michigan don't get into all events for free — just the ones happening at the Quicken Loans Arena in Cleveland.
+Event tickets and transportation.
+Employees of Quicken Loans in Michigan don't get into all events for free — just the ones happening at the Quicken Loans Arena in Cleveland.
 Quicken CEO Dan Gilbert owns the Cleveland Cavaliers, so workers get transportation and tickets to home games.
 They can also snag seats for the various concerts, comedy shows and other events happening at "The Q."

-7. Game time – Quicken employees may be content to attend basketball games, but Zynga staff actually gets to play on the company's full-size courts.
+Game time.
+Quicken employees may be content to attend basketball games, but Zynga staff members actually get to play on the company's full-size courts.
 The San Francisco-based gaming company (perhaps unsurprisingly) also has in-house relaxation lounges with classic arcade games and Nintendo, Xbox 360 and PS3 gaming systems for its workers to enjoy.

-8. Extra credit – At Weebly, every employee gets a company credit card, presumably for anything they might need during the work day (which, like at Netflix, has no set hours).
-As if that isn't enough, the Web hosting company also provides a $50 monthly credit to Exec, a housecleaning and errand-running service for when its workers are too busy enjoying their free meals, gym membership or bi-monthly massage.
+Extra credit.
+At Weebly, every employee gets a company credit card, presumably for anything the company's workers might need during the workday (with no set hours, just like Netflix's policy).
+As if that isn't enough, the Web-hosting company also provides a $50 monthly credit to Exec, a housecleaning and errand-running service, for when its workers are too busy enjoying their free meals, gym membership or bi-monthly massage.